-Students emphasized creating a destination dispussion in the community master plaing design, and pocket parks.
+Students emphasized creating a destination dity white place the community master plains design, and pocket parks.

 Provisions for an enhanced pedestrian experience included small town feel, bike lanes, and places for social activity.

 Students would like increased public transportation during winter months, and community events such as a food truck rally, and a farmer's market when the weather warms up.